aws-solutions-library-samples/guidance-for-custom-game-backend-hosting-on-aws/CustomIdentityComponent/README.md

 ### Logs and Distributed Tracing

 The identity component leverages **Powertools for AWS Lambda (Python)** to generate log output to Amazon CloudWatch Logs.
 In addition, the tools are used to push tracing information to **AWS X-Ray**.
-You can find both the logs and the tracing map and individual trace information the **AWS CloudWatch** console.
+You can find both the logs and the tracing map and individual trace information the **Amazon CloudWatch** management console.

 ## API Reference

-The API integrations are built into the SDK:s provided for both Unity and Unreal.
-For other engines, you can easily integrate by calling the API endpoint with appropriate parameters.
+The API integrations are built into the SDK:s provided for Unreal, Unity, and Godot.
+For other engines, you can easily build integrations by calling the API endpoints with appropriate parameters.
 The identity component doesn't expect authorization in the header, as it is itself generating the authorization tokens for other backend API:s to consume.
 It does require valid login information in the form of a guest_secret for guest users, or appropriate authentication tokens when integrating with game platforms.

 ### GET /login-as-guest